pedro-mendonca/Translation-Stats/README.md

 ## Changelog

-### Unreleased
+### 1.3.0

+* New checkboxes in the subprojects column to bulk-select a specific subproject in all plugins.
+* Improve [-] the indeterminate behavior of table checkboxes.
-* Cleanup Debug section and fix PHP error.
+* Cleanup the Debug section and fix the PHP error when there are no settings saved yet.
-* Add bulk select for subprojects on the plugins settings page.

 ### 1.2.8